-- a.
-Click the Use an existing security key radio button. - b.
+- b.
 Specify the location of the Public Key by either typing the path name in the provided field or by clicking Browse and selecting the appropriate folder. - c.
 Specify the location of the Private Key by either typing the path name in the provided field or by clicking Browse and selecting the appropriate folder. - 5.
-Specify where you want to save the backup copies of your security information by either typing the path name in the provided field or by clicking Browse and selecting the appropriate folder. - 6.
+Specify a key archive location where you want to save the backup copies of your security information by either typing the path name in the provided field or by clicking Browse and selecting the appropriate folder. - 6.
 Click Next.